 - Washing for dirty people (Acts 22:16, 1 Corinthians 6:9-11, Titus 3:3-7)

 - Burial for dead people (Romans 6:1-14)

-Many people joining OCC have found baptism to be a key moment in their spiritual life, which took them into a new season of life in Christ.
+Many people in OCC have found baptism to be a key moment in their spiritual life, which took them into a new season of life in Christ.

-We find that the Bible describes baptism as a part of becoming a Christian through personal repentance and faith in Jesus.
-Since this is only possible when an individual is old enough to make their own choice, we see the christening of infants as something different to baptism.
-We invite Christians who were christened as children to be baptised as believers.
+The Bible describes baptism as a part of becoming a Christian through personal repentance and faith in Jesus.
+Since this is only possible when an individual is old enough to make their own choice, we invite Christians who were christened as children to be baptised as believers.

 When baptising under-18s, we consult closely with parents and others (e.g. youth leaders, Christian teachers), as part of ensuring that it is a meaningful moment for them, for which they are ready.